 Wear comfortable trousers in a material that is easy to dry.
 Avoid cotton and denim, as these take a long time to dry and can make you very cold if you get wet.
-Fitness leggings made of synthetic material that dries quickly, or walking trousers are ideal, and a pair of waterproof trousers to wear on top is a good idea in rain or snow.
+Fitness leggings made of synthetic material that dries quickly, or walking trousers are ideal.
+And a pair of waterproof trousers to wear on top is a good idea in rain or snow.

-Even on a warm day, once you reach the top of a mountain the wind can make for very cold conditions, so be sure to pack gloves and a hat.
+Even on a warm day, once you reach the top of a mountain the wind can make for very cold conditions.
+So be sure to pack gloves and a hat.

 Be sure to bring emergency snacks that are high in energy, food if you will be out walking during meal times, a warm drink, and more water than you think you’ll need.

-Suntan lotion, and also sunglasses are mostly necessary in the summer months, but the winter sun can be rather harsh, so it doesn’t hurt to be prepared.
+Suntan lotion, and also sunglasses are mostly necessary in the summer months.
+But the winter sun can be rather harsh, so it doesn’t hurt to be prepared.

-Take a fully charged mobile phone, but also bring change for a payphone or taxi should you require them as you may not always have signal when out walking.
+Take a fully charged mobile phone, but also bring change for a payphone or taxi should you need them as you may not always have signal when out walking.
 A watch is a great idea for keeping track of the time, should your phone run out of battery.